Study Plans

 A Bad Case of Stripes by David Shannon - read by Sean Astin: storylineonline.net/books/a-bad-case-of-stripes/

--2006: According to Guinness World Records, Joe Carlucci set the record for highest pizza dough toss at the Mall of Americas in Minneapolis, Minnesota by tossing a 20-ounce pizza dough 21 feet and 5 inches into the air.
+-2006: According to Guinness World Records, Joe Carlucci set the record for highest pizza dough toss at the Mall of Americas in Minneapolis, Minnesota by tossing 20-ounce pizza dough 21 feet and 5 inches into the air.

 April 21